Groszczu/pathfinding-tool/README.md

 # Pathfinding tool
 This application was deployed on Github Pages.
 See result [here](https://groszczu.github.io/pathfinding-tool/).
 ## About
 This project was created to learn how to use Redux, Redux Toolkit and React-Redux.
 Therefore performance of this application is not priority.
-To gain in performance and speed, you can replace React \<Nodes\> component with canvas implementation.
+I'm aware of disadvantages  of using React in this kind of application (lots of DOM re-renders).
+If you find yourself in need to increase speed and performance of this app, you can replace React \<Nodes\> component with canvas implementation.
   ### Pathfinding algorithms
   Used algorithms:
   - Dijkstra's algorithm (weight of all nodes are equal to 1)